lucaspereirasouzat/backslash/README.md

 Once installed, summon the great **Backslash** with a simple keystroke (control + space), and start typing away!
 You’ll feel like the Linux wizard you were always meant to be.

-Need a command?
-It’s right there.
-Need to open an app?
-Done.
-Need to remind yourself why you're using Linux and not macOS?
-Backslash will _not_ help you there.
-That’s between you and your life choices.

 ## No Commands?
 No Problem!

 It's time to add some plugins.
 Just go to our [plugins repo](https://github.com/backslash-app/plugins), find some code that tickles your fancy, and copy it into a folder of your choosing.
 It's like grocery shopping, but for nerds.